Thule Yepp Mini

-Durable, comfortable and easy to mount.
-Shoulder straps are difficult to adjust, but don't need to be adjusted often.
-Will be a tight fit on small-framed bikes.
+Durable, comfortable, and easy to mount.
+Shoulder straps are difficult to adjust but don't need to be adjusted often.

 Having used and loved front-mounted bike seats, the BoBike City in particular, the Yepp certainly didn’t disappoint.
 While the installation wasn’t as quick and easy as we would have liked (more details below), we were able to mount it ourselves in less than 30 minutes.
 Once the seat was properly secured, our 22-month-old (27 lbs.) happily jumped on board for a ride, but due to the rubberized shoulder pads interfering with the adjustment slider on the straps, adjusting the straps took some time.
 After the first initial adjustment however, making small adjustments to the straps was quick and easy.
 During our rides, our son particularly seemed to enjoy the U-shaped handlebar on the seat.
 In addition to providing him a sense of security (or at least is seemed :)), it also allowed him to place his hands in a more natural horizontal position during rides, versus the horizontal position he was accustomed to on his BoBike City.

 As a rider, the Yepp provided a comfortable ride for me as well.
 Being 5’10” and riding a large framed bike, riding with the Mini did not require me to bow out my legs, but for those riding on smaller frames, space may become an issue.
 As a rule of thumb, front-mounted bike seats take up about 10″ of space between the stem (where handlebars mount to the bike) and saddle of the bike.
 If your top tube or the distance between your handlebars and seat tube, is less than 20″ you may have difficulty riding with a front-mounted seat.